joshuaskelly/vgio/docs/handbook/concepts.rst

 Concepts
 ========

-The :py:mod:`vgio` library works with video game files formats.
-The library is structured where games are represented by subpackages and file formats are represented by modules.
+The :py:mod:`vgio` library provides an API to work with data stored in various video game files formats.
+The library is structured such that games are represented by subpackages and file formats are represented by modules.

 Broadly speaking :py:mod:`vgio` places file formats into three categories.